 Biblical Foundations: Parenting God’s Way

-Christian parents have a wonderful opportunity to prepare their children to experience God’s best in the area of sexuality.
-Parents are capable of being wonderful and effective sex educators; they just need some advice, encouragement, information, and help to get there.
-That’s what this book provides, along with the four children’s books in the God’s Design for Sex series that go along with it.
+You can prepare your children to experience God’s best in the area of sexuality.
+You are capable of being a wonderful and effective sex educator, even if you don’t think so.
+You just need some advice, encouragement, information, and help to get there.
+That’s what this book (and the God’s Design for Sex series as a whole) provides.

-Parents are to shape children to become followers of the true God, to worship God in love and obedience.
-We are to do so trusting that God’s commands are for our own good and are a source of blessing.
+Parents have the opportunity to encourage their children to become followers of God in love and obedience.
+We are to do so trusting that God’s commands are a source of blessing and for our good.
+We are to walk in faith, loving God with our whole being and seeking to impart the same love and faith to our children.
 Sex education is about making this great vision a reality in the area of sexuality.

 Some content taken from HOW AND WHEN TO TELL YOUR KIDS ABOUT SEX, by Stan and Brenna Jones.
 Copyright © 1993, 2007, 2019.
 Used by permission of NavPress.
 All rights reserved.
 Represented by Tyndale House Publishers, Inc. To purchase books in the GOD’S DESIGN FOR SEX book series, go to www.navpress.com.